tjvantoll/www.tjvantoll.com/source/_posts/2012-03-08-IE7-Attribute-Selector-Bugs.markdown

 </script>
 ```

-In IE8+ (and everywhere else for that matter) the following attribute selector will select the label2:
+In IE8+ (and everywhere else for that matter) the following attribute selector will select the label:

 ``` css Standard Attribute Selector
 label[for='name']